-We claim copyright and trademark protection for proprietary documentation for our products and a variety of branding marks.
-We have registered "Silicon Motion" and its logo (a three-dimensional cube depiction of the letters "SM"), "NANDSustain," "NANDXtend," "SSDLifeGuard," "SSDLifeSaver," "TurboMLC," "FerriSSD," "Ferri-eMMC," "Ferri-UFS," the powered by SiliconMotion logo, "InstantView," the Shannon Systems logo, "PCIe-RAID," "DIRECT-IO," "Hyper-IO," "Bigtera," the Bigtera logo, "VirtualStor," "CloudStor," and "StorVisor" as trademarks in the United States, Taiwan and/or other countries.
+We claim copyright and trademark protection for proprietary documentation for our products and a variety of branding marks, respectively.
+We have registered "Silicon Motion" and its logo (a three-dimensional cube depiction of the letters "SM"), "NANDSustain," "NANDXtend," "SSDLifeGuard," "SSDLifeSaver," "TurboMLC," "FerriSSD," "Ferri-eMMC," "Ferri-UFS," the powered by SiliconMotion logo, "InstantView," "MonTitan," the MonTitan logo, the Shannon Systems logo, "PCIe-RAID," "Hyper-IO," "Bigtera," the Bigtera logo, "VirtualStor," "CloudStor," and "StorVisor" as trademarks in the United States, Taiwan and/or other countries.

-We also attempt to protect our trade secrets and other proprietary information through agreements with our customers, suppliers, employees and consultants, and through other customary security measures.
+We also attempt to protect our trade secrets and other proprietary information through agreements with our customers, suppliers, employees and consultants and other customary security measures.

-We have entered into license agreements with third party intellectual property vendors for wafer fabrication tool libraries, semiconductor IP core, computer aided design tools and software.
+We have entered into license agreements with third-party intellectual property vendors for wafer fabrication tool libraries, semiconductor IP core, computer aided design tools and software.